ESP32 PWM with Arduino IDE (Analog Output)

 (This schematic uses the ESP32 DEVKIT V1 module version with 30 GPIOs – if you’re using another model, please check the pinout for the board you’re using.)

-Note: you can use any pin you want, as long as it can act as an output.
+Note: You can use any pin you want, as long as it can act as an output.
 All pins that can act as outputs can be used as PWM pins.
 For more information about the ESP32 GPIOs, read: ESP32 Pinout Reference: Which GPIO pins should you use?

 Open your Arduino IDE and copy the following code.
+This example increases and decreases the LED brightness over time using the analogWrite function.

 // the number of the LED pin